Kittelsaa/personal-website/README.md

-# A Personal Website Template
+# A Personal Website Template ･ﾟ✧

 ## Technologies Used
 This website was developed with: